Where do I make initial enquiries?

 The City of Mitcham hosts an Australia Day celebration each year where we also undertake a citizenship ceremony.
 All residents of Mitcham are invited to attend this special day and to enjoy the free entertainment.

-What you should do after you have received your invitation to participate in a Citizenship Ceremony from the Department of Home Affairs?
+What should I do after I have received my invitation to participate in a Citizenship Ceremony from the Department of Home Affairs?

-You will need to advise Council if you will be attending the ceremony and the number of guests that will be accompanying you.
-If you require any further information after you have received your invitation from the Department of Home Affairs, please contact the City of Mitcham Events and Grants Officer via email email@example.com
+You will need to register your attendance via the link to Eventbrite you will find in the letter you receive from the Department of Home Affairs, there is only space for 2 guests per Conferee.
+If you require any further information after you have received your invitation from the Department of Home Affairs, please contact the City of Mitcham Events and Grants Officer via email firstname.lastname@example.org

 Information about passports can be found through the Department of Foreign Affairs website www.dfat.gov.au or via phone on 131 232.